-Expats will find that managing money in Spain is easy but expensive.
+Expats will find that managing money in Spain is easy but expensive, and the cost continues to rise owing to soaring inflation in the country.
 Banking facilities are generally modern and function quite efficiently, but bank charges and commissions on international transfers are hefty when compared to most other countries in the European Union.

 Additionally, filing taxes and organising large purchases can often turn into bureaucratic nightmares.
-It is often necessary to employ the help of a Spanish-speaking specialist to manage the web of red tape.
+It is often necessary to employ the help of a Spanish-speaking specialist to untangle the web of red tape.

 Currency in Spain

-Since 1999, as with the majority of other EU member-states, Spain has used the Euro (EUR) as its official currency.
+Spain uses the Euro (EUR) as its official currency.
 One euro is divided into 100 cents.

 Notes: 5 EUR, 10 EUR, 20 EUR, 50 EUR, 100 EUR, 200 EUR and 500 EUR

 Coins: 2 EUR, 1 EUR; and 50, 20, 10, 5, 2 and 1 cents

 Note that the Spanish separate large figures into thousands with a full stop rather than a comma.